rx-angular/rx-angular/libs/template/push/src/lib/Readme.md

 ## Use a renderCallback to run post render processes (`renderCallback`)

- A notification channel of `*rxLet` that the fires when rendering is done.
+ A notification channel of `*rxLet` that fires when rendering is done.

  This enables developers to perform actions based on rendering timings e.g. checking the DOM for the final height or send the LCP time to a tracking server.